TritonDataCenter/rfd/rfd/0071/README.md

 Due to the inherent limitations of client-side encryption, some operations will not be supported.
 The list of operations not supported is as follows:

+ * Manta jobs cannot be supported with client-side encrypted objects.
+Clients can of course upload the keys to Manta themselves and import them into jobs as assets if they need to, but there will be no first class support for such operations.
  * Decryption via signed links will not be supported.
  * Objects contained in the public directory will not be automatically decrypted unless accessed via a client SDK that supports client-side encryption.
  * If using a [Authenticated Encryption with Associated Data (AEAD) cipher](https://en.wikipedia.org/wiki/Authenticated_encryption), authentication will not be possible when doing HTTP range requests.